rapidfuzz/RapidFuzz/README.md

 ```python3
 cdist(samples, words, scorer=scorer)
 ```
 The following graph shows how many elements are processed per second with each of the scorers.
 In RapidFuzz the usage of scorers through processors like `cdist` is a lot faster than directly using it.
-Thats why they should be used whenever possible.
+That's why they should be used whenever possible.

 <img src="https://raw.githubusercontent.com/maxbachmann/RapidFuzz/main/docs/img/cdist.svg?sanitize=true" alt="Benchmark cdist">